 These organizer tubs have 16 individual containers inside of them.
 Each container holds about 100 task cards, so I can fit a few sets in each one.
 I decided to go ahead and use these containers to organize the task cards that I most often used in centers.
 I love the idea of being able to pull out the container with the cards and put it in the center.
 The task cards would stay nice and contained, and they would be easy to find and keep neat when kids were using them.

-I have another pair of tubs coming to store all of my seasonal fluency and reading skills task cards and one for my creative and critical thinking task cards.
-I can't wait to slide these babies into my cupboard and know that they are so, so organized!
+I’ve also been working on getting all of my fluency task cards, monthly reading skills task cards, and critical thinking task cards organized.
+I can’t wait to slide these babies into my cupboard and know that they are so, so organized!

 While I was shopping for this, I knew in the back of my mind that I really needed something for my half page task cards, especially because I am using them a lot more now.
 I came across this card storage container by the same company, and it’s perfection!
 It is small enough to not take up a ton of room, but it fits a TON of half-page task cards.
 It even has built in dividers to make it super easy to keep them organized.
 Love!